beekpr/examples/home-screen-widget/profiles/DEVELOPERS_PORTAL.md

-# HOME SCREEN
+# HOME
-The home screen is a feature that surfaces relevant information by displaying a list of widgets in a new main tab on the mobile clients.
+Home is a feature that surfaces relevant information by displaying a list of widgets in a new main tab on the mobile clients.
 This gives people effortless access to tools and information that are contextually relevant to their work.

 ## Contents